Jump$tart and CEE

 Investing101 – Chapter 05.
 Now That I Own It, What Should I Do?

-Lesson – Why Invest In Stocks?
+Lesson – Why Invest in Stocks vs. Keeping in Savings?

-Lesson – Importance of Interest Rates
+Lesson – Demystifying the Impact of Interest Rates

 Investors expect to earn higher rates of return when they invest in riskier assets Stock Game – Core Concept